 What if my bank account's still sad?

-Might be time to go big by going home...to a smaller place.
-Yes, we mean downsizing.
-Kinda painful, but it could save you a lot.
+It might be time for a drastic move, like downsizing.
+Kinda annoying.
+Aaand a lot more complicated to coordinate in a pandemic.
+But if it’s doable, it could save you a lot.
 On top of a lower rent or mortgage payment, less square footage could mean you’ll spend less on utilities and upkeep.

-One more option: find a roommate (besides your dog) to split costs.
-If you’re a homeowner, that could mean renting out unused space.
-Like a spare bedroom or finished basement.
+One more idea to save for later: find a roommate (besides your dog) to split costs.
+If you’re a homeowner, that could mean renting out unused space, like a spare bedroom or finished basement.

 Making small changes to your spending habits can add up to a lot of savings over time.
-But targeting your biggest expenses, like housing, can potentially save you a lot...all at once.
-Yes, please.
+But targeting your biggest expense can potentially save you a lot all at once.